sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/Q_24_CombinationGateQuiz/Quiz01.md

 **Description**

-a) If A = 0 both inputs to NOR gate will be 0.
-When both inputs are 0 the output of the NOR gate will be 1, so C will be equal to 1.

-b) If A = 0 both inputs to NOR gate will be 0.
-When both inputs are 0 the output of the NOR gate will be 1, so C will be equal to 1.

-c) If A = 0 both inputs to NOR gate will be 0.
-When both inputs are 0 the output of the NOR gate will be 1, so C will be equal to 1.

-d) If A = 0 both inputs to NOR gate will be 0.
+If A = 0 both inputs to NOR gate will be 0.
 When both inputs are 0 the output of the NOR gate will be 1, so C will be equal to 1.

 ---
 ---